serinth/serverless-emailer/README.md

 # Running Locally

 Override the file defaults with these required environmental variables.
 Replace accordingly.
+Also modify the `local()` function to implement what to test.
+Serverless framework does not support Golang lambdas local invocation at the moment.

 ```bash
     STAGE=local SENDGRID_API_KEY='key' MAILGUN_API_KEY='key' MAILGUN_URL='mysandbox' go run functions/email/*.go